canonical/open-documentation-academy/snapcraft/explanation/parts-lifecycle.md

 Snapcraft is a powerful tool used for building snaps.
 Building a snap involves going through one or more parts.
 Each part follows an ordered series of five steps, which forms the *lifecycle*, ensuring a coherent and reproducible build process.

-This document aims to help anyone who seeks to build a snap and understand the inner workings of parts—including their steps, directories, commands, and dependencies.
+This document aims to help anyone who seeks to build a snap and understand the inner workings of parts—including their steps, commands, directories, and dependencies.

-Parts, alongside [plugins](/t/snapcraft-plugins/4284), are a key component in any [Snapcraft](/t/snapcraft-overview/8940) project.

-See [Adding parts](/t/adding-parts/11473) for a general overview of what parts are and how to use them, [Scriptlets](https://forum.snapcraft.io/t/scriptlets/4892) for details on how they can be scripted outside of _snapcraft.yaml_, and <!--TO DO: Path to be added when the page is created--> [Parts lifecycle]() reference for the summarised information of this page.

 - [Lifecycle](#heading--lifecycle)
 - [Commands](#heading--commands)